Vet Surgery for Cats & Dogs

 Stoney Creek Veterinary Hospital offers many varied surgical procedures at our clinic in Delaware County.

-During each vet surgery, a dedicated nurse will administer anesthesia and continuously monitor your pet using electronic patient monitoring equipment.
+During each veterinary surgery, a dedicated nurse will administer anesthesia and continuously monitor your pet using electronic patient monitoring equipment.
 Pain management will also be provided.
 Our priority following surgery is pain management and intensive monitoring.

-Your vet will provide thorough instructions for at-home care after surgery, to make sure they have as pleasant a rehabilitation process as possible.
+Your vet will provide thorough instructions for at-home care after pet surgery, to make sure they have as pleasant a rehabilitation process as possible.

 Informed Consent at Stoney Creek Veterinary Hospital